 What Is Jupiter Predict?

-Every market on Jupiter Predict is binary: it has exactly two outcomes, YES or NO. You pick a side, buy contracts at the current market price, and either hold until the market settles or sell early.Price Equals Implied Probability
+Most markets on Jupiter Predict are binary.
+You pick a side, buy contracts at the current market price, and either hold until settlement or sell before trading closes.Price Equals Implied Probability

-Contract prices range from $0.01 to $0.99 and reflect the market’s view of how likely an outcome is.
-A YES contract priced at $0.70 means the market estimates roughly a 70% chance that outcome will happen.
-The corresponding NO contract would be priced near $0.30.
-The YES and NO prices for the same market always add up to approximately $1.00.
+Contract prices usually trade between $0.01 and $0.99 and reflect the market’s view of how likely an outcome is.
+A YES contract priced at $0.70 means traders are currently paying about 70 cents for the YES side.
+The corresponding NO side is usually priced near $0.30.
 These prices are not guarantees.
-They reflect what traders are willing to pay at any given moment.Profit and Loss
+They move with supply, demand, liquidity, and new information.Profit and Loss

 Example: Buying YES

-- If the market resolves to YES: each contract pays $1 USDC.
-You receive 10 USDC.
-Profit: 7 USDC, before fees.
+- If the market resolves to YES: each contract pays $1.
+You receive $10.
+Profit before fees: $7.

 - If the market resolves to NO: your contracts expire worthless.
-You lose your 3 USDC.
+You lose the $3 you spent.

 Example: Buying NO